Nomad-Media/samples-js/user-session/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Changes a session status.](ref:changesessionstatus)
+> For more information about the API call used go to [Change Session Status](https://developer.nomad-cms.com/docs/change-session-status)